berrytechnics/repair-tix/docs/SECURITY.md

 # Security Guide

-This document outlines security measures implemented in RepairForge and best practices for production deployment.
+This document outlines security measures implemented in RepairTix and best practices for production deployment.

 ## Security Features